 CCS Insight Releases Latest Wearables Forecast

-The data in this release is taken from CCS Insight’s latest Wearables Forecast, Worldwide, 2015-2019, which is published as part of the company’s extensive wearables research service.
+The data above is taken from Market Forecast: Wearables Worldwide, 2014-2018, which is published as part of CCS Insight’s extensive wearables research service.

 Click on the infographic above for a larger version or click here for a PDF version.